 - Using the Laighton will allow all participants from a conference to share the experience of arriving at Star together…and going home together.

 - Portsmouth is accessible by public transportation, a great boon to those who are coming to Star from Logan or Manchester airports.

-- Parking will be simplified; with a paved and well-lit lot, the luggage drop-off will be right next to the boats.
+- Parking will be simplified; can i buy propecia online with a paved and well-lit lot, the luggage drop-off will be right next to the boats.

 - Simplified parking will mean fewer SIC employees must come into Portsmouth to manage the boarding/disembarking processes.

 - More time will be available on the island for turn-around; cleaning, repairs, and general maintenance can be done in a less rushed environment.

 - Early arrivals can take advantage of the hotels right across the street; coming back into Portsmouth on Saturday could mean lunch and shopping, to extend their Star Island experience for another few hours.